U.S. Route 80: Texas

 From the New Mexico border, US 80 (concurrent with US 85) formerly passed through the Mesilla Valley communities of Anthony, Vinton, and Canutillo.
 State Highway 20 (SH 20) follows the original US 80/US 85 route.
 I-10 bypassed the original US 80 routing in western El Paso County, and now parallels the old US 80 route a few miles east until crossing it at the current junction with SH 20, where I-10 continues through El Paso, then heads off southeast towards San Antonio.
 SH 20 follows the old alignment of US 80 until downtown El Paso.
-Exiting El Paso, I-10 mostly follows the former routing of US 80, but bypassing smaller towns in the Trans-Pecos that were formerly on US 80 (such as Marfa).
+Exiting El Paso, I-10 mostly follows the former routing of US 80, but bypassing smaller towns in the Trans-Pecos that were formerly on US 80 (such as Van Horn).
 I-10 then has a junction with I-20 outside of Kent.
 I-20 then follows former US 80 all the way to Fort Worth, bypassing many old sections of US 80 on the way.
 They are as follows: